eleqtrizit/SystemsDesign/docs/index.md

-# Obsidian Notes
+# Systems Design Notes and Resources

-Publish your public notes with MkDocs

-## Hello World!

-The `index.md` in the `/docs` folder is the homepage you see here.

-The folders in `/docs` appear as the main sections on the navigation bar.

-The notes appear as pages within these sections.
-For example, [[Note 1]] in `Topic 1`
+## Designing Data Intensive Applications

+This section is based on the book published by O'Reilly.
+[PDF](https://github.com/jeffrey-xiao/papers/blob/master/textbooks/designing-data-intensive-applications.pdf)